syncfusion-content/xamarin-docs/Xamarin/Maps/UserInteraction.md

 ### Tapped event

-Invoked when tapped on the maps. `Tapped` event has the following arguments.
+Invoked when tapped on the maps. `Tapped` event has the following argument.

-* `Position` : Gets the screen point (x, y) coordinates of maps on tapped.
-The following code snippet adds the marker at the tapped location.
+* `Position` : Gets the screen point (x, y) coordinates of maps on tapping.
+The following code sample adds the marker at the tapped location.

 {% tabs %}